JBroks/Billie_Eilish_Website/README.md

 - **Down Arrow** - Arrow on each title pages scrolls down to the next section;

-- **Social media favicons** - The project uses FontAwesome icons for social media links;
+- **Social media icons** - The project uses FontAwesome icons for social media links;

-- **iFrames** - iframes features were used to embed music from Spotify and YouTube videos;
+- **IFrames** - iframes features were used to embed music from Spotify and YouTube videos;

 - **Photo gallery** - Photo gallery contains artist's photos;